derekgwu/Python-Programming/Week2/week2notes.md

 ## Introduction
 Every time we interact with a computer, we are interacting with someone's code (usually).
 It might not seem like it, but we take many things for granted.
 From banking to YouTube, everything has been automated to be as efficient as possible.
 All of our everyday convenience in technology has likely been the result of countless software designs today

-- THINK: What's a piece of technology that you use everyday that likely has code in it?
+- THINK: What's a piece of technology that you use every day that likely has code in it?

 ## Design, Compile, Execute!
 As a programmer, we are usually tasked with a problem and have to develop a solution to it.
-At a high level, we can break down our problems in software development into three stages:
+At a high-level, we can break down our problems in software development into three stages:

 ### Design Time
 For example, let's say we work for NASA and we want to (hypothetically) travel to Mars.
 We've identified our problem, and the answer might seem obvious (rocket ship).
 But design time is not just coming up with a solution.
 It's coming up with implementations (aka HOW are we building the rocket ship).
 Design time is breaking down our big problems into smaller (and more manageable) problems.
 This could be answering the mini-questions